Valparaíso Region

 The Valparaíso Region (Región de Valparaíso, /es/) is one of Chile's 16 first order administrative divisions.
-With the country's second-highest population of 1,790,219 as of 2017, and fourth-smallest area of 16396.1 sqkm, the region is Chile's second most densely populated after the Santiago Metropolitan Region to the southeast.
+With the country's second-highest population of 1,896,053 as of 2024, and fourth-smallest area of 16396.1 sqkm, the region is Chile's second most densely populated after the Santiago Metropolitan Region to the southeast.
 The region also includes Chile's remote islands of the Pacific Ocean, including Rapa Nui and the Juan Fernandez Islands.

 Its capital is the port city of Valparaíso; other important cities include Viña del Mar, Quillota, San Felipe, Quilpué, Villa Alemana, and San Antonio.

 Administration

 As a region, Valparaíso is a first-level administrative division.
 Since 2021, the region is governed by the governor, who is elected by popular vote.
 The current governor is Rodrigo Mundaca (Broad Front).
+The Presidential Delegate has been Manuel Millones (Independent) since 11 March 2026.